Suggestions For Coping With Loss

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Loss comes in many forms, whether someone close to you has passed away, you’ve lost a home, or a cherished relationship has ended.
-Each loss can be challenging in its own way and may cause feelings of grief, sadness, anger, or fear.
-Although each form of grief can be unique, there are ways to reach out for support or to cope with loss in a productive way.
+The loss of a loved one can be challenging in its own way and may cause feelings of grief, sadness, anger, or fear.
+Although the grieving process can be unique and takes time to get through, there are ways to reach out for support or to cope with loss in a productive way.

 Getty